Meet the People Behind Haustoro.

 Our Track Record

-With dedication and local expertise, Rumah Lokal helps clients find homes they truly love — one key at a time.
+With dedication and local expertise, Haustoro helps clients find homes they truly love — one key at a time.

 Current Listing Volume